Slashdot

 Re: (Score:2)

+Codes of conduct are intended to drive away contributes who do not espouse the correct political values.

-It matters because bigotry, bias, racism, etc. can drive away contributors.
-Open source is about encouraging contributors from the community, not discriminating or disparaging contributors because they happen to be a different race, sex, etc. Since this person sits on the steering committee, his "barefoot-and-pregnant" ideals would bias against female contributors.
+Open source is about encouraging contributors from the community, not discriminating or disparaging contributors because they happen to be a different race, sex, etc.

+And that is why open source is largely irrelevant, except where there's a single person in charge who won't put up with irrelevant bullshit.
+Software is about software, not politics.

+Since this person sits on the steering committee, his "barefoot-and-pregnant" ideals would bias against female contributors.

 All this forking is really annoying!
 (Score:2)